 oscdimg.exe -u1 -d -h -m -lWIN732SP1 C:\TESTISO\ C:\Win732SP1.iso

-(-l specifies the volume Label - note that the source path C:\TESTISO\ should end in a back-slash!).
+(-l specifies the volume Label - note that the source path C:\TESTISO\ ends in a back-slash - however some versions of oscdimg may not like the final \ and you may get a 'usage' message - if so then remove the last backslash).
 The -u1 (ISO9660) option ensures that the ISO is readable in both UDF and ISO 9660 (grub4dos readable) format - NOTE: when mounted by grubdos, all filenames will be uppercase - e.g. BOOTMGR not bootmgr.
 For maximum compatibility (e.g. with WinImage) you can also add -j1 for Joliet format (upper/lower case and long filenames).